v1dusss/debian_docker42/README.md

 - `ALIASES`

 3. **First start**
-Make sure to set up the aliases in your `.zshrc` or equivalent shell config:
+  Run the script to set up aliases

   ```bash
   ./run.sh
   ```

+4. **Now your Container should be ready to use** just run the aliases if you changed the or the Default ones

 **Default aliases**:
 - `di`: `docker init` – starts Docker on your machine